Shared config and credentials files - AWS SDKs and Tools

 Profiles

 Settings within the shared config and credentials files are associated with a specific profile.
-With multiple profiles, you can create different settings configurations to apply in different scenarios.
+Multiple profiles can be defined within the file to create different setting configurations to apply in different development environments.

 The [default] profile contains the values that are used by an SDK or tool operation if a specific named profile is not specified.
 You can also create separate profiles that you can explicitly reference by name.
-Each named profile can have a different group of settings.
+Each profile can use different settings and values as needed by your application and scenario.

 Set a named profile